lokanathmeher19/lokanathmeher19/README.md

 - 🎓 Currently pursuing my **B.Tech** degree.
 - 💻 **Full Stack Developer** with a passion for building scalable web applications.
-- 🛡️ **Cybersecurity Analyst** with a keen interest in protecting systems and networks.
+- 💻 **Software Developer** focused on creating efficient and reliable software solutions.
 - 💡 Constantly learning and exploring new technologies in web development and security.
 - 🏆 Participated as a Finalist/Submitter in the **Smart India Hackathon (SIH)**.